Publication date: 20 October 2025 - 13:14

 Book

-Produced in partnership with Galleria Borghese, the exhibition catalogue will be available in three languages: Dutch, English and Italian.
+Produced in partnership with Galleria Borghese and Hannibal Books, the exhibition catalogue will be available in three languages: Dutch, English and Italian.
 It discusses all the works in both exhibitions, and includes essays by Dutch and Italian specialists.
 Graphic design by Irma Boom Office.

 Exhibition design